JohnnyKodes/Howler/README.md

 ## The Technologies Behind Howler

-Howler uses Next.js as a React.js framework, Firebase as a database and authentication means, and Recoil for state management.
+Howler uses Next.js as a React.js framework, Firebase as a database and authentication means, Recoil for state management, and Tailwindcss/HeadlessUI for styling.